dojo/widget-core/README.md

 ##### BeforeRender

 The `beforeRender` lifecycle hook receives the widget's `render` function, `properties` and `children` and is expected to return a function that satisfies the `render` API.
-The `properties` and `children` are passed to enable them to be manipulated or decorated prior to the `render` being called.
+The `properties` and `children` are passed to enable them to be manipulated or decorated prior to `render` being called.

 **Note:** When `properties` are changed during the `beforeRender` lifecycle, they do not go through the standard property diffing provided by `WidgetBase`.
 If the changes to the `properties` need to go through diffing, consider using the `beforeProperties` lifecycle hook.